Numb Feet When Running? Here Are 8 Possible Causes + Fixes

 On the medial (inside) of your ankle, there is a region called the tarsal tunnel, which houses the tibial nerve, an artery, and a vein.
 Compression on the tarsal tunnel can cause foot numbness when running.

-Again, ensure your laces aren’t too tight at the ankle, but you may need to see a foot and ankle specialist to investigate the cause of the compression.
+If loosening the laces on your running shoes doesn’t help, you may need to see a foot and ankle specialist to investigate the cause of the compression.

 #7: Sciatic Nerve Issues

-Believe it or not, numb feet when running can actually stem from nerve compression or irritation in the back.
 The sciatic nerve runs down the back of the entire leg and eventually branches into nerves that supply the foot.
 Compression or inflammation of the nerve where it originates in the back can cause numbness in your feet or toes when running.

 Runners may deal with sciatica from poor posture, excessively tight piriformis muscles, or other back injuries.
-Consider seeing a physical therapist who can prescribe rehabilitative exercises and stretches to alleviate the condition.

 Numb Feet While Running